JulienBernard3383279/pico-rectangle/README.md

 # Frame1/B0XX layout style public-source digital controller software for the Raspberry Pi Pico (v1.2.4)

+This is a modular, runtime-remappable and easily extensible digital controller software for the Raspberry Pi Pico, that can identify as various controllers and communicate over the Joybus (Gamecube/Wii) and USB protocols and using various conversion logics, namely at least Melee, P+, Ultimate, generic controller and generic keyboard.

 - [Legal information and license](#legalInformationAndLicense)
 - [Firmware explanation](#firmwareexplanation)
 - [Safety information](#safetyInformation)